Gavel and legal documents for an average whiplash settlement in Missouri.

 A lawyer helps you avoid these costly errors.
 They will advise you on what to say (and what not to say) and will review any settlement offer to make sure it’s fair.
 If the insurance company refuses to offer a reasonable amount, your attorney will be prepared to fight for you.
 Having professional guidance ensures you don’t leave money on the table or accidentally jeopardize your case.
 If you have questions about your situation, it’s always a good idea to contact a lawyer for advice.

-What to Do After a Whiplash Injury
+Your First Steps After a Whiplash Injury

 The moments following a car accident can feel chaotic and overwhelming.
 While you’re dealing with the immediate shock, it’s hard to think about the future.
 However, the steps you take right after an accident can significantly impact both your physical recovery and your ability to get fair compensation for your injuries.
 If you suspect you have whiplash, here’s a clear, actionable plan to protect your health and your legal rights.